 Similarly, the punishment of κόλασις means “death” in Jeremiah.
 The prophet says that those in his hometown of Anathoth “have spoken words against my life, and have hidden the punishment (κόλασις; kólasis) they [meant] for me” (Jer 18:20 LXX).
 Jeremiah’s enemies had hoped to punish him with death, but God promises to place that same punishment upon them: “Thus says the Lord concerning the men of Anathoth who seek your life….
 I will punish them.
 The young men shall die (מות/ἀποθνήσκω)” (11:21-22).
 In light of the few instances of κόλασις in the Septuagint (cf. 2 Macc 4:38; 4 Macc 8:9; Wis 11:13; 16:24), when the Greek translation of Scripture uses the word for “punishment” that appears in Matthew 25:46 it refers to finite death, rather than infinite torment.

-If one reads Jesus’ reference to “eternal punishment” out of its literary and historical context, one might assume that the Messiah speaks of eternal suffering in hell.
+If one reads Jesus’ reference to “eternal punishment” apart from its literary and historical context, one might assume that the Messiah speaks of eternal suffering in hell.
 However, an investigation into the world of ancient Israel shows that such “punishment” describes the finality of death.
 In Jesus’ presentation of eschatological husbandry, it does not end well for the goats—but their fate is not everlasting torment.
 According to Matthew, the unrighteous die for good, while the righteous continue to enjoy eternal life in the kingdom of God.